engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/benchmark-tests.md

 ---
-title: Benchmark tests
+title: Benchmark Tests
 description: In order to avoid any kind of performance regression, we run our changes through relevant benchmark tests.
 As the word benchmark indicates, these tests check for discrete metrics for a certain facet of our software.
 ---

-# Benchmark tests
+# Benchmark Tests

 When releasing new versions of our software, our acceptance criteria exceed operational functionality and stability.
 In order to avoid any kind of performance regression, we run our changes through relevant benchmark tests.
 As the word *benchmark* indicates, these tests check for discrete metrics for a certain facet of our software.
 The evaluated benchmarks of our software indicate whether our organization meets the acceptance criteria of stakeholders and compare our performance to competitors on the market.

-## Performance tests
+## Performance Tests

 Testing against performance identifies efficiency bottlenecks within our software and, if done over time, helps us avoid introducing performance regressions with our changes.
 We define performance as any metric occurring during runtime that we care about and decide to document.